casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 2. Calling Contracts by Package Name​:
 - Calling the contract by its contract package name requires the session-package-name and session-entry-point.
 - This will enable you to access the entry-point in global state by using the put-deploy command.
-You will find stored the "contract_package_name" into a NamedKey, which we can use in the code.
+The "contract_package_name" will be stored in a NamedKey in the account's context.

 ```bash